 What is the best diet for a dog with IBD?

-How long does it take to manage Inflammatory Bowel Disease in dogs?
+How long does it take to manage inflammatory bowel disease in dogs?

 Should I give my dog with IBD probiotics?